vaastav/CS416-Tanks/PROPOSAL.md

 * __Handle network partitions:__ A network is partitioned if one subgraph of the network is no longer reachable from another subgraph.
 Partitions are particularly problematic for a distributed game such as this, as it results in one subset of players' updates not appearing in another subset of players' game.
 Handling partitions raises two seemingly complex questions: (1) how will nodes detect that there is a partition, and (2) how will nodes know which nodes to connect to so as to resolve the partition?

 * __Increase the number of player nodes:__ We have initially limited the maximum number of player nodes to 20 because we think that no more than that number of players could reasonably be depicted on a single map.
 To increase the number of player nodes, we would need to: (1) expand the map and (2) have only a local subsection of the map visible to a player.
 This would, we think, mostly entail frontend changes but would be interesting inasmuch as it would enable us to expand the size of the system.

+* __Application to display full stats:__ We also could make a full application that displays the complete overall stats of all the players around the world.
+This mostly seems out of the project though but pretty cool to do in the future.

 ## Technology stack